BrianHCombes/SelfEd-Tutorials-AngularJS/Angular-States-Understanding-Of/README.md

 At the end of this particular SelfEd I have an example of a nested view and and a link to my SelfEd about nested views called:
 [:small_blue_diamond: **SelfEd - Angular-Nested-Views**](https://github.com/BrianHCombes/SelfEd-Tutorials-AngularJS/tree/master/Angular-Nested-Views).

+**02/22/2017**
+I'm working on passing parameters from state to state in SelfEd: [**Angular-State-Parameters-Passing-Of**](https://github.com/BrianHCombes/SelfEd-Tutorials-AngularJS/tree/master/ZZ-PreEdit-SelfEd-Angular-State-Parameters-Passing-Of) and of course I'm a little bewildered by some of the other tutorials I've referenced in the SelfEd.
+But the horse's mouth is the ui-router API where I can get all the available properties for a given state.
+This is one frustration I often have with finding good API's for defined objects, methods, classes, etc. But go here [**$stateProvider API**](https://ui-router.github.io/ng1/docs/0.3.1/index.html#/api/ui.router.state.$stateProvider) for thoses properties you are looking for.